IamPiyush03/Rock-Paper-Scissors-/README.md

-﻿# Rock-Paper-Scissors-
-# Stone, Paper, Scissors Game
+# Rock, Paper, Scissors Game

 Welcome to the Stone, Paper, Scissors Game!
 This project is a simple interactive game where you can play against the computer.
 It is built using HTML, CSS, and JavaScript.